 top of page

 Mental health is a vital aspect of overall health and wellbeing.
 It's something that affects us all at different times and in different ways, and it's an issue that is increasingly being recognized as an important concern in the UK.
-Despite this, many people still struggle to talk about mental health, and stigma and discrimination can prevent people from seeking the support they need.
+Despite this, many people still struggle to talk about mental health in the UK, and stigma and discrimination can prevent people from seeking the support they need.

 We will look at the following: